 Healthy trees that have stable growing situations will drop less immature fruit and yield a greater percentage of healthy fruit.

 Make sure your fruit trees get the right amount of water.
 Too little water will create stress and cause flowers to fall before pollination.
 Too much water can create a breeding ground for fungus or disease to set in.

 For reasons not fully understood, stone fruit trees like cherries hang onto all their fruit without any problems.
-Maybe it's because the fruit itself is smaller and more plentiful than that of other varieties.
-Who knows?
+It could be because the fruit itself is smaller and more plentiful than that of other varieties.